-If you retire from Oncor, you may be eligible for Oncor medical, dental, vision, and life insurance coverage if you were enrolled for coverage on the day before your date of separation, and:
+If you retire from Oncor, you may be eligible for Oncor medical, dental, vision, and life insurance coverage if you were covered under the Oncor Employee Welfare Benefit Plan on the day before your date of separation, and:

-- > You are a Retiree of Oncor. - > Your employment ended after you reached at least age 55 with 16 years of service or after you reached at least age 65 (regardless of your years of service).
+- > You are a Retiree of Oncor. - Your employment ended after you reached at least age 55 with at least 16 years of service or after you reached at least age 65 (regardless of your years of service).